I’m a freelance food writer, editor and cook living in the cosmopolitan city of Melbourne, Australia.

 While I was raising our first child in 2013, I studied journalism, undertook a food writing course and began writing about anything, at any opportunity.

-I began volunteering for a university blog while studying, which quickly evolved into writing about education and research for the University of South Australia, as well as Indigenous education and boarding for Boarding Australia.
+I began volunteering for a university blog while studying, which quickly evolved into writing about education and research for the University of South Australia, as well as education and boarding for Indigenous Education and Boarding Australia.

-I have written for the Arabic International newspaper Asharq Al-Awsat, The Murray Valley Standard, Coorong Realty and the Asylum Seeker Resource Centre.
+I have written for the Arabic International newspaper Asharq Al-Awsat, The Murray Valley Standard, Coorong Realty and small businesses.

-I have also created websites and written media releases for individuals and not-for-profit organisations like Seeds of Affinity – Pathways for Women.
+I have also managed websites, created newsletters and written media releases for individuals and not-for-profit organisations like Seeds of Affinity – Pathways for Women.

 I am always open to discussing future collaborations and opportunities with publications, organisations and individuals – please get in touch with me here.